 4 x 500mm torpedoes

 Armed with six 15 cm guns, three 5.2-cm guns and several smaller caliber weapons, four 500mm torpedo tubes plus 465 sea mines.
 Also, a Friedrichshafen FF.33 seaplane nicknamed "Wolfchen" (Little Wolf) with fuselage number 841.
-Piloted by Leutnant-flieger Matthaus Stein and co-piloted by Oberflugmeister Paul Fabeck, also the mechanic.
+Piloted by Leutnant-flieger Matthaus Stein and co-piloted by Oberflugmeister Paul Fabeck who was also the plane's mechanic.

 After intercepting a radio message, Wolf stalked SS Matunga bound for Rabaul and captured her on August 6, 1917 forty-six crew and passengers were taken Prisoners Of War (POWs).
-Afterwards, the pair steamed for a week until reaching Offak Bay (Fofak Bay) at Waigeo Island where 500 tons of coal and liquor were transferred from the captured vessel.
+Afterwards, the pair steamed for a week until reaching Fofak Harbor (Offak Harbor) on Waigeo Island where 500 tons of coal and liquor were transferred off the captured vessel.
 On August 26, 1917 Matunga was scuttled a few miles out to sea by SMS Wolf.

 On September 26, 1917 south of Maldives captured the Hitachi Maru after a short battle.
 Afterwards, anchored together at Suvadiva Atoll where the captured vessel's cargo was removed over the next month.
 On November 7, 1917 Hitachi Maru was scuttled among the Cargados Carajos Islands.

 During February 1918 after 451 days at seas Wolf returned to Kiel, completing the longest voyage of a German warship during World War I without any support.
 Aboard were 467 Prisoners Of War (POWs) captured during the voyage.
 In addition she carried substantial quantities of rubber, copper, zinc, brass, silk, copra, cocoa, and other materials captured.
 Afterwards, Captain Nerger was awarded the highest German decoration, the Pour le Mérite.